 82. Chrome Blocked Sites

 Google Chrome comes with a tool that allows you to block certain sites.
-There is no concrete proof that this is an automated ranking factor, but we also don’t believe that nobody (especially from the webspam team) is looking at this data.
+There is no concrete proof that this is an automated ranking factor, but we also don’t believe that anybody (especially from the webspam team) is looking at this data.

 84. Google Dance

-In this concept, Google runs the update on a specific day.
+Google runs the update on a specific day.
 Then it will gradually push out that impact over 10-15 days or so throughout the month.
 The cycle repeats every month.

 85. Overuse of Bold, Italic and other emphasis